 Step 5.
 Actively align your identity with the new challenge you are seeking.

-Each new step in my life required a change in who I thought I was, and a reappearance of impostor syndrome.
-Once I learned the logical levels model, the impostor syndrome never came back with the same force.
+Each new step in my life required a change in who I thought I was, and a reappearance of imposter syndrome.
+Once I learned the logical levels model, the imposter syndrome never came back with the same force.

 In the beginning of my career, I worked strictly at the level of behavior.
 So when I overheard that student talking about me, I went into class and faked it until I made it.
 I did the things that a teacher does: I lectured, answered questions, and devised a system to get direct feedback from students.

 Beyond the classroom, I participated in committee meetings, became involved with the community, and worked on manuscripts for publication.
 I engaged in the behavior required of faculty until eventually I got comfortable and no longer felt like an imposter.

 I now take a shorter route by beginning at the level of identity.
 If I can believe that I am the type of person who can do whatever it is I want to do, then the behavior comes naturally.
 I don’t have to force it or push past any imposter syndrome.
 I am that person who can do those things.